-Press the HOLD button after each complete daily entry.
-A confirmation tone sounds and
+2. Press the HOLD button after each complete daily entry.
+A confirmation tone sounds and the display updates.

 LCR Routing for Toll Information

 The LCR Routing for Toll Information feature adds provisions to the LCR call processing which allows common call routing for all toll information calls.
 1-(XXX) 555-1212, (XXX) 555-1212, 1-555-1212, and 555-1212 calls are intercepted and sent to a selected route in the Route List Table.